Learn more about our Advertising Disclosure

 • Chicago is considered to be less safe than Buffalo with a score of 33.87 vs Buffalo’s 53.55.

-Other things to consider for your Buffalo vs. Chicago move
+Other things to consider for your Buffalo to Chicago move

 • State licensing: In Illinois, regulations on in-state moves and local movers are set forth by the Illinois Commerce Commission.
 To move household goods locally and intrastate, companies need to have a Certificate of Public Convenience and Necessity, so make sure the companies you’re considering have one and that it’s current.
 Double-check that the moving company is properly licensed before you hire them.

-• State regulator: You can check the status of a Illinois moving license through the state's public utilities commission.
+• State regulator: You can verify a Illinois moving company’s license by visiting the state’s public utilities commission.

 • Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.